javiercrowsoft/CrowSoft-Cairo/docs/how it works.md

 jquery-ui-10.1.3,js
 NOTICE !!! :
-  this library has been modified at line 8448 and 8452: the jquery classes in the buttons close and today havr been removed and the boostrap classes has been added
+  this library has been modified at line 8448 and 8452: the jquery classes in the buttons close and today have been removed and the boostrap classes has been added